 If you are interested in Ancient History, Archaeology or Studies of Religion, you will find units from Classical Hebrew, Biblical Studies and Jewish Civilisation, Thought and Culture to complement your studies.
-If you want to study History, Government or Politics, consider including units from Jewish Civilisation, Thought and Culture.
+If you want to study History, Government and International Relations, or World Religions, consider including units from Jewish Civilisation, Thought and Culture.
 You can also incorporate studies in Modern Hebrew or Judaic Studies with an Education degree (primary or secondary).

 The Department of Hebrew, Biblical and Jewish Studies at the University of Sydney enjoys excellent support and can offer not only a very broad range of units of study, but also an active program of visiting speakers and guest lectures.
 Classes are designed as ‘learner-centred’, providing students with opportunities to practise both spoken and written skills.